Nerdenator/miniature-palm-tree/README.md

-# Practice
+# miniature-palm-tree
 Implementation of data structures and algorithms
-# miniature-palm-tree